The first five things to know:

 These are the truths that shook the world.
 And they are the truths that need to shake the worldly church again.

 I am all about Jesus.
 He is my Lord and Savior.
 I love to share the gospel with people and tell them what Jesus has done foe me.
 I love to talk to them about their relationship with God.
 Nothing excites me more than seeing people come to faith and grow in Jesus.

-I have been “in ministry” for over thirty years.
+I have been “in ministry” for over thirty-one years.
 I have served churches in Tennessee, Indiana, Oklahoma, Kentucky, Louisiana, Alabama, California, and North Dakota.

 I am very happily married to Sharon.
 She is my best friend, soulmate, and pretty much any positive superlative you could insert here.